Author: WhyGolf WhysGuy

 • Neutral shaft angle at address...butt of club points to your belly button.
 This is to ensure we're using the bounce of the club as opposed to the leading edge.

 • We want to make sure we don't flip our hands over through impact - this will expose the leading edge of the wedge and cause the club to dig.
-See illustrations.
+See the adjacent illustrations for a visual.

-• Instead, feel like the clubface is pointed to the sky through impact and into your follow-through.
+• Instead of turning your hands over through impact, feel like the clubface is pointed to the sky through impact and into your follow-through.
 This will keep the upper body from stalling through impact.

 • The easiest way to alter your trajectory out of the sand is to change the angle of your wedge at address.